julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## Final Thought

-You’re not growing a brand.
-You’re growing lineage.
+It's time to grow your own witchy garden.

-Real witchcraft isn’t about image.
-It’s about tending something real, rooted, and remembered.
+Real witchcraft is about tending something real, rooted, and remembered.

-Start there.
+This is your sign to start.